steveloughran/kerberos_and_hadoop/README.md

-# Kerberos and Hadoop: The Madness beyond the Gate
+# Hadoop and Kerberos: The Madness beyond the Gate

 > The most merciful thing in the world, I think, is the inability of the human mind to correlate all its contents.